cs109/2015/pages/syllabus.md

 **Sections**

-Lectures are supplemented by 60 minute sections led by the teaching fellows.
+Lectures are supplemented by weekly sections led by the teaching fellows.
 Sections are limited to about 20 students (the numbers may vary due to enrollment).
 One of the sections will be recorded and made available online.
 Sections are an important aspect of the course, as they are meant to give you the technical skills to successfully complete the homework assignments and projects, complementing the theoretical knowledge taught in lectures.
 Sections will typically consist of a short presentation and live coding by a teaching fellow.
 Sections will also give you the opportunity to work on your homework and your projects while a TF is present to answer your questions.
 Section topics are announced in the schedule.
+Section attendance is **mandatory** for all on-campus students and will be considered for your participation grade.
+You are allowed **two excused absences** for the semester without penalty.
+Thereafter you will receive zero credit for the missed sections.
+To receive an excused absence you must notify your TF in advance.

 **Homework**